-Learn more about Neighborhood House’s 115+ year history in Washington.
-New photography book coming soon!
+Learn more about Neighborhood House’s 115+ year history in Washington through the We Are Seattle book.

 We Are Seattle 2016 presentation by photographer Louise Kurabi